-Virgin Mango Mojito is a refreshing non-alcoholic, dairy-free summer drink made from the ripe mango juice.
+Virgin Mango Mojito is a refreshing non-alcoholic summer drink made from the sweet mango juice.
 All you need are a handful of ingredients available in most kitchens and a trusty blender.
-If it’s a hot summer day and you’ve just had enough of the heat grab some mangoes and this rock star virgin mango mojito is ready in under 5 minutes – no kidding!
+On a hot summer day grab some mangoes and this rock star virgin mango mojito is ready in under 5 minutes – no kidding!

 Summers in India are harsh.
 The mercury soars and with it, so do our tempers.
 It’s hard to function normally when your body is trying to battle against a soaring temperature – but this cooling, delicious mango mojito surely help us keep calm and get going.

 Since this is a virgin mojito, there’s no alcohol in it but one can add a splash of white rum, vodka, or sparkling wine if preferred, to convert this into a snazzy cocktail.

 Alcohol-free beverages such as this one are great for cooling the body, suitable for everyone (kid-friendly, good for lactose-intolerant or gluten allergic peeps), and safe to serve at parties as well, where one is not sure of guests’ drinking preferences.

 Mango Mojito requires no cooking or lengthy procedure and can be done in a flash.
 Before assembling the drink in glasses we need to prepare:

 Lime mint blend